techidaily/site-screen-sharing-recording/source/_posts/new-in-2024-snapping-the-screen-top-8-compact-and-complimentary-android-recorder-software.md

 ![twitch recorder android](https://images.wondershare.com/filmora/article-images/twitch-android-recorder.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XIUatTFH0Zw?si=ZCtoBtIy18y2F5Vc&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Twitch incorporates exceptionally helpful and simple to-utilize highlights.
 One of them is the choice of stowing away or showing the notices got by cellphone during the recording.
 This permits you to keep your messages from obstructing your instructional exercise, furthermore, to save your protection.
 This is likely perhaps the most well-known screen catching application for Android with solid abilities to catch sound through a mic.
 It turns out best for recording games and short instructional exercises on your Android gadget.
 The video can be saved in any of the ideal areas, including your SD card.
 You can even take screen captures and record the screen with a similar Android screen recording application.
 Dissimilar to other people, this utility likewise upholds recording calls.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/iOVkXoUxLf4?si=QfC18T2cb5OkiaXo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 6\.
 Mobizen